emphimy/SwiftNote-AI/SwiftNote AI/Documentation/Supabase_Sync_Implementation_Strategy.md

 - **Sync Fields**: sync_status (text), updated_at (timestamp), deleted_at (timestamp)
 - **Foreign Keys**: user_id (UUID)

-## Technical Implementation Notes
+## Technical Implementation Details

+### Phase 1 Implementation (Completed)

+We successfully implemented the basic one-way sync with the following components:

+1. **SupabaseSyncService Class**:
+   - Singleton service for handling sync operations
+   - Methods for syncing note metadata to Supabase
+   - Error handling and logging

+2. **SimpleSupabaseNote Model**:
+   - Simplified version of SupabaseNote with only metadata fields
+   - Proper CodingKeys for field name mapping
+   - Avoids complex binary data fields

+3. **UI Integration**:
+   - Added to Settings view under "Cloud Sync" section
+   - Shows sync status, last sync time, and results
+   - Provides user feedback during sync process

+4. **Key Implementation Decisions**:
+   - Used direct Supabase client methods with Codable objects
+   - Implemented proper error handling with detailed logging
+   - Stored last sync time in UserDefaults with proper iOS 16+ compatibility

 ### Authentication and User ID
 - The `user_id` field in Supabase tables comes from Supabase Auth, not CoreData
-- Must retrieve the authenticated user's ID from the current Supabase session
+- We retrieve the authenticated user's ID from the current Supabase session
-- This ID must be included in all records created in Supabase tables
+- This ID is included in all records created in Supabase tables

 ### Row Level Security (RLS)
 - RLS policies are set up to restrict access based on `auth.uid() = user_id`